trackmania-rl/tmrl/README.md

 The trainer interface is typically located on a non-rollout worker computer of the local network, or on another computer on the Internet (like a GPU cluster).
 Of course, it is also possible to locate it on localhost if needed.
-The trainer interface periodically receives the samples gathered by the central server, and appends them to the replay memory of the off-policy actor-critic algorithm.
+The trainer interface periodically receives the samples gathered by the central server and appends them to the replay memory of the off-policy actor-critic algorithm.
 Periodically, it sends the new policy weights to the central server.

 These mechanics can be visualized as follows: